marwan779/Employee-Management-Application/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to create an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Contact

-For any inquiries or support, please contact [your-email@example.com](mailto:your-email@example.com).
+For any inquiries or support, please contact (marwanmohamed3337@gmail.com).